Windows OS Hub

 Powershell: how to check Active Directory user account created date with get-aduser

 You can get the time of the user’s last login to the domain using the lastLogon or lastLogonTimpestamp attributes.
-If you want to get the user login history by the domain controllers security logs, use the following guide.
+If you want to get the user login history by the domain controller security logs, use the following guide.

 Finding Recently Created Active Directory Accounts with PowerShell